15 SMART Goals Examples for Kids

 Few last things:

-If want to “level up” your parenting skills, then here is a free 60-minute online class, where you'll learn how to get kids to listen without nagging, yelling or losing control.
+If you want to “level up” your parenting skills, here is a free 60-minute online class.
+In it, you'll learn how to get kids to listen without nagging, yelling, or losing control.

-Or if you find your children getting discouraged, one way to help them develop resilience is by teaching them how to affirmations.
+If you find your children getting discouraged, one way to help them develop resilience is to teach them how to use affirmations.
 Here are some great positive affirmations for kids.

 Or if you're a kindergarten teacher, here are SMART goals examples you can use to make teaching kindergartners more rewarding.